 1560s, in geometry, "plane figure contained by a right angle and a part of a circumference of a circle," from Latin segmentum "a strip or piece cut off, a cutting, strips of colored cloth," from secare "to cut" (from PIE root *sek- "to cut"), with euphonious alteration of -c- to -g- before -m-.

 Latin segmentum was used in Medieval Latin as a geometry term, translating Greek tmema.
 The meaning "segmental portion of anything circular" is from 1640s; the general sense of "a division, section, part cut off or marked as separate from others" is from 1762.

-1859, intransitive, in reference to cell division, from segment (n.).
+1859 (implied in segmented), "divide or become divided into segments," in reference to cell division, from segment (n.).
 Transitive sense, "divide (something) into segments" is from 1872.
-Related: Segmented; segmenting.
+Related: Segmenting.

 updated on April 13, 2022